 The front-runner was then a key member of the side that thrilled the footballing world on the way to winning the Men's Olympic Football Tournament Atlanta 1996, though his international career was on the wane by the time France 1998 came around.
 Indeed, Amokachi played just 67 minutes on French soil, in a 1-0 group win over Bulgaria, one of the last of 42 senior caps for Nigeria which brought 14 goals and a host of memorable moments.

 At club level, the player followed his time in Belgium with two seasons in the English game with Everton, the highlight being the Toffees' 1995 FA Cup success, before spending three years in Turkey with Besiktas.
 Ever more restricted by a knee injury, after brief spells in France and the United States Amokachi called time on his playing career and turned to coaching, with his most notable feat a second-place finish in the Nigerian Premier League with Nasarawa United in 2006.

-Since April 2008, he has been working as an assistant to Nigeria supremo Shaibu Amodu as the Super Eagles bid to qualify for the 2010 FIFA World Cup South Africa.
+He then worked as assistant to Nigeria supremo Shaibu Amodu as the Super Eagles qualified for the 2010 FIFA World Cup and remained in the role under his successor Stephen Keshi.
 He is also a vocal campaigner for the continent's national teams to employ home-grown coaching staff, claiming that: "African coaches have the ability to succeed at the highest level".